usnistgov/O-RAN-Testbed-Automation/Next_Generation_Node_B/README.md

 ## Usage

 - **Compile**: Use `./full_install.sh` to build and install the gNodeB software.
+- **Rebuild**: Use `./rebuild_code.sh` to rebuild and reinstall the gNodeB software after source changes.
+The script reuses the existing build directory, so unchanged files are not rebuilt.
 - **Generate Configurations**: Use `./generate_configurations.sh` to create configuration files.
   - The script automatically retrieves the 5G Core Network's AMF address and the SCTP address from the Near-Real-Time RAN Intelligent Controller's E2 Terminator.
 If either are not found locally, the script will prompt the user to enter the address manually.
   - Configuration files can be accessed and modified in the `configs` directory.